RachelH2513/255-Team-1-Project/README_proposal.md

 #### B. Overlaying
 Overlaying the attributes of the dataset to feed as input to the model.

-#### C. Modeling
+#### C. Operation
-We propose to do the recommendation of "You may also interested in these" as inout the following models to achieve the objective:
+We propose to do data analysis as input the following models to achieve the objective:

-A brief description of the steps we will take to complete the project:
-1. Data pre-processing: Importing libraries and data.
-2. Data Analysis and Exploration
-3. Data Cleaning: Only key words to be analyzed in each tweet.
-4. Word cloud: Choose the word cloud for both electors’ supporters.
-5. Vectorization of the pre-processed text
-6. Build models and train.
-7. Get the results.
+1. clustering
+Different types of wine will be corresponding from different cultivars.
+This operation will help us to tell the chemical constituents when we know where a wine is from.
+2. Modeling.
+We'll mainly use Decision tree to decide on predicting possible outcomes which is a tree-like model.
+However this model may cost us much time on training.

 ### Measurement
 The prediction is not only a result of who will win, but also it should include a ratio of the two group’s supporters.